Running Spark Jobs Serverlessly with Amazon EMR Serverless - Big Data Processing Without Cluster Management

 Summary

 EMR Serverless is a service that runs Spark and Hive jobs without cluster management.
 Pay-per-use pricing eliminates idle costs, and pre-initialized workers avoid cold starts.
 Using the Glue Data Catalog as a metastore enables efficient ETL processing on Parquet data in S3.
-It is more cost-effective than EMR on EC2 in environments where cluster utilization falls below 30%.
+It is more cost-effective than EMR on EC2 in environments where cluster utilization falls below 30%, and proper management of resource limits and pre-initialized workers is key to cost optimization.